COVID-19 pandemic in Bangladesh: Vaccine trials and vaccinations

 In June 2021, the vaccination programme was resumed (having been halted in April due to supply shortages) using supplies of the Sinopharm BIBP vaccine from China and, in July, using the Pfizer–BioNTech vaccine and Moderna vaccine from COVAX.
-But it has been challenging to bring the socio-economically disadvantaged urban slum dwellers of Bangladesh under vaccination coverage.
+However, there were challenges to ensure the socio-economically disadvantaged urban slum dwellers of Bangladesh also received vaccinations.

 Impacts

 Economic

-The COVID-19 pandemic has heavily impacted household and individual level earnings in Bangladesh with around 13 percent of people have become unemployed, being women in informal employment more likely than men to see their working hours reduced; Meanwhile, the national poverty is predicted to increase by 25.13 percent, claimed by Bangladesh Institute of Development Studies (BIDS).
+The COVID-19 pandemic heavily impacted household and individual level earnings in Bangladesh.
+Around 13 percent of people became unemployed, with women in informal employment more likely than men to see their working hours reduced.
+Meanwhile, in August 2020 the national poverty was predicted to increase by 25.13 percent, claimed by Bangladesh Institute of Development Studies (BIDS).

-The pandemic has taken a heavy toll on almost all sectors of the economy, inter alia, most notably, it has caused a reduction of exports by 16.93 percent, imports by 17 percent, and also a decline of average revenue for all small and medium enterprises (SMEs) by 66 percent in 2020 compared to 2019.
+The pandemic took a heavy toll on almost all sectors of the economy, inter alia, most notably, it has caused a reduction of exports by 16.93 percent, imports by 17 percent, and also a decline of average revenue for all small and medium enterprises (SMEs) by 66 percent in 2020 compared to 2019.
 Exceptionally, only remittance inflow has seen an 11 percent increase this year.

-Even though garment factories were allowed to continue operating under the country's lockdown, an estimated one million garment workers, or one-quarter of the workforce, were laid off due to declining orders for export.
+Even though garment factories were allowed to continue operating under some of the country's lockdowns, an estimated one million garment workers, or one-quarter of the workforce, were laid off due to declining orders for export.